JulioVL/fend-project-memory-game/README.md

 ## Description

-The following project was made for the Udacity's Front End Web Developer Nanodegree.
+The following project was made for the **Udacity's Front End Web Developer Nanodegree**.
-It is based on a card game that allows the user to interact with a grid of cards with the goal of matching them all.
+It is based on a card game that allows the user to interact with a grid of cards with the goal of _matching them all_.

 ## Instructions